lflores12/Lambda-Hello/LeonelF.md

 My name is leonel flores

-three words to describe myself are: determined, compassionate, and spontaneous.
+three words to describe myself are: undetermined, self-centered, and mean-spirited.

-I love all kinds of animals but if i had to choose one it would be dogs, which i have three of.
-I have a german shepherd and two labradors.
-But i also have a cat and a snake.

-testing
+i hate all animals. i would never own any pets and i try to stay away from them when i see them.